Training Course On Co-Parenting Skills

 Can one parent stop a child being vaccinated?

-Some types of child vaccination such as MMR have attracted opposition, and this is likely to happen when a Coronavirus vaccine becomes available.
+Some types of child vaccination such as MMR have attracted opposition, and this is also happening with Coronavirus vaccines for children.
 If parents don’t agree whether a child should be vaccinated, the matter can be raised in court.
 The matter becomes more complicated if only the mother has parental rights and responsibilities or if a child is in care of the local authority.
 A recent English court judgement endorses the wisdom and efficacy of vaccination and places the onus on the parent who opposes vaccination to raise court action to stop the vaccination – see this roundup article for more background.
+A more recent English judgment applies this to Covid vaccination

 Where do I start?